Our new Governing Board came into office on 25th April, 2022 when the Village Schools Partnership formed into a federation of schools.

 The Clerk to the Governing Board is Caroline Boother.
 She can be contacted via clerk@villageschools.org.uk

 The Governing Board of the Village Schools Partnership consists of fourteen governors.
 Each Governor’s term of office generally lasts for four years but some Governors have provided longer service.
-The Governing Board also benefits from two Associate Members with a special interest in the welfare of the school community and in literacy.
+The Governing Board also benefits from two Associate Members with special interests in the welfare of the school community and SEN.

 Governors are responsible for promoting high standards of education and planning for the future of the schools.
 They are the accountable body to parents and the community, and provide strategic direction to the schools by establishing a vision and setting the purpose and aims of the schools.
 Governors are not involved in the day to day running of the school- that is the Headteacher’s responsibility.
 Governors monitor and evaluate the work of the schools and the effectiveness of the school improvement plan.
 Governors act as a ‘critical friend’, supporting and challenging the Headteacher and leaders and holding them to account.

 During the year, we attend a minimum of six full Governing Board Meetings.
+Our last meeing of the academic year is open to members of the school community.
 Please locate the terms of reference for each committee by clicking on the committee below.
 In addition to Chairs of various committees, there are Lead Governor roles which helps to share the workload.

-Alan Jones Chair of Governors and Finance Lead Governor
+Sarah Broom Chair of Governors and Finance Lead Governor; Foundation Governor

-I am retired having served in Devon and Cornwall Police for thirty four years finishing as a custody Sergeant at Barnstaple.
-I have nearly completed six years as a parent and community governor at Pilton Academy.
-I live in Littleham and wish to serve the community further as a governor at a local school as well as Pilton.
-I am committed to assisting in providing the best possible education that the Flying Start Federation can provide .
+I am semi- retired having served in Devon and Cornwall Police for thirty four years finishing as a custody Sergeant at Barnstaple.
+I have nearly completed eleven years as a parent and community governor safeguarding at Pilton Academy.
+I live in Bideford and am serving the community further as a governor at local schools as well as Pilton.
+I am now safeguarding Governor and vice chair at Village schools partnership.
+I am committed to assisting in providing the best possible education that the Village schools partnership can provide .

 I have been a Governor for Woolsery Primary School for over 2 years and since become a co-opted Governor for the Village Schools Partnership.
 I have 2 children who attend Woolsery and 1 who has recently transitioned to secondary school from Woolsery.
 Over the years I have worked with children, from teaching dancing, supporting children with additional needs and looked after children in Residential Children Homes.
 I am passionate for ensuring children and young people are advocated for with their individual needs being met and for all children to have access to a high quality of education.